30 Ways to Protect Yourself From an Angry Drunk

 How to Protect Yourself From an Angry Drunk

-Here are some steps to consider to ensure your safety:
+💡Here are some steps to consider to stay safe:

 1. Stay Calm and Avoid Engaging:

 Impact: Keeping your composure can help de-escalate the situation.
-Avoid arguing or trying to reason with an angry drunk, as their judgment is impaired.
+Avoid arguing or trying to reason with a angry drunks, as their judgment is impaired.

 2. Maintain Physical Distance:

-Impact: Create a safe space between you and the drunk.
+Impact: Create a safe space between you when dealing with a drunk partner.
 This reduces the risk of physical harm and can help diffuse the intensity of the situation.

 3. Use Non-Confrontational Language: